Webinar

 Organizers

-Amelia Jiménez-Sánchez, Théo Sourget & Veronika Cheplygina at the IT University of Copenhagen (Denmark), and Steff Groefsema at the University of Groningen (the Netherlands).
+Amelia Jiménez-Sánchez at the Universitat de Barcelona (Spain), Théo Sourget & Veronika Cheplygina at the IT University of Copenhagen (Denmark), and Steff Groefsema at the University of Groningen (the Netherlands).
 This project has received funding from the Independent Research Fund Denmark - Inge Lehmann number 1134-00017B.

 Newsletter